HealthCatalyst/Fabric.Cashmere/guides/contribution-guide.md

 ##### Setup Environment

-1. [Install Node 14 and NPM 6](https://nodejs.org/en/blog/release/v14.19.0/).
-You may experience some challenges getting your Cashmere development environment set up with newer versions of Node, including the latest LTS.
-See notes below for an alternative way to install and use Node 14.
+1. [Install Node 16 and NPM 8](https://nodejs.org/en/blog/release/v16.19.1/).
+We currently build and test Cashmere with the Node 16 LTS release (codename "Gallium").
 2. Fork the `@healthcatalyst/cashmere` repo.
 3. Clone your fork.
 Recommendation: name your git remotes `upstream` for `@healthcatalyst/cashmere`
 4. From the root of the project, run `npm install`
 5. Running `npm run build` will build the entire project.
 6.  `npm start` will serve the default project which is `user-guide` (the documentation site)

-Alternatively, you may want to consider using [Node Version Manager](https://github.com/nvm-sh/nvm) (`nvm`) to install and manage Node 14.
-Node 14 can be installed via `nvm` by running the command `nvm install --lts=fermium`.
+You may want to consider using [Node Version Manager](https://github.com/nvm-sh/nvm) (`nvm`) to install and manage Node 16.
+Node 16 can be installed via `nvm` by running the command `nvm install --lts=gallium`.

 :::